Cheese of Truth By D.I. Jolly

-Tears had welled up the in waitress’s eyes and failing to hold it together she began crying she also ran to go hide in the manager’s office.
+Tears had welled up in the waitress’s eyes and failing to hold it together she began to cry as she ran to go hide in her manager’s office.
 As the door slammed behind her the manager looked up to see who had come in and couldn’t help but roll his eyes.

 “What happened this time.”

 “Why do you have to take that tone!
 I was just trying to do what you told me and make people have a better time while here and she, she yelled at me.”

 It took an effort not to roll his eyes again but he pulled it off and heaved a sigh.

 “I was trying to make her food better and she got really angry at me.”

 “I added cheese to her baguette because that’s how I have it and it’s amazing.
 I wasn’t even going to charge her I just wanted to make …”

 The manager dropped his head into his hands and swore then blasphemed, and then swore again.

 “I don’t know what I want to do more, fire you or resign, maybe I’ll do both. “

 He then looked up at the still devastated girl.